Covid-19 Pandemic Timeline Fast Facts

 November 2, 2021 – Walensky says she is endorsing a recommendation to vaccinate children ages 5-11 against Covid-19, clearing the way for immediate vaccination of the youngest age group yet in the US.

-November 19, 2021 – The FDA authorizes boosters of the Pfizer/BioNTech and Moderna Covid-19 vaccines for all adults.
-The same day, the CDC also endorses boosters for all adults.
+November 19, 2021 – The FDA authorizes updated shots of the Pfizer/BioNTech and Moderna Covid-19 vaccines for all adults.
+The same day, the CDC also endorses updated shots for all adults.

 December 16, 2021 – The CDC changes its recommendations for Covid-19 vaccines to make clear that shots made by Moderna and Pfizer/BioNTech are preferred over Johnson & Johnson’s vaccine.